Italy's debt costs to rise at auction in wake of Fitch downgrade

 “There are few issues on this segment of the yield curve for euro-denominated debt, while demand coming from institutional investors is quite strong,” the trader added.

-The February 24-25 election left parliament with a center-left coalition in charge of the lower house but lacking control of the upper house, which has equal legislative powers.
+The Feb.
+24-25 election left parliament with a centre-left coalition in charge of the lower house but lacking control of the upper house, which has equal legislative powers.

-The anti-establishment 5-Star Movement led by comedian-turned-politician Beppe Grillo holds the balance of power but says it will not ally itself with either of the main center-left or center-right blocs.
+The anti-establishment 5-Star Movement led by comedian-turned-politician Beppe Grillo holds the balance of power but says it will not ally itself with either of the main centre-left or centre-right blocs.